2008 NCAA Division I men's basketball tournament: Regional semifinals (Sweet Sixteen)

 Xavier, the third seed in the West, defeated seventh seed West Virginia, 79–75 in overtime thanks to two B.J.
 Raymond three-pointers in the final 78 seconds.
 Raymond scored all eight of his points in the bonus round after being held scoreless in regulation, and poor free-throw shooting by the Mountaineers, missing four out of six free throws, sealed the victory.
 Josh Duncan led the Musketeers in scoring with a career-high 26 points, followed by Joe Alexander's 18 points and 10 rebounds.
 Xavier led by as much as 18 during the game, but trailed six late in OT, counting on Raymond's threes to give them the victory.
 Number one seed UCLA would play the Musketeers in the final, after outlasting 12th seeded WKU, 88–78.
 WKU came to within four late in the game, taking advantage of several sloppy Bruin mistakes.
 Kevin Love led UCLA with 29 points and 14 rebounds, aided by James Keefe's 18 points and 12 rebounds and Russell Westbrook's 14 and 11.
 Trailing 41–20 at the half, WKU came out of the locker room determined to win, as evidenced by Hilltopper star Tyrone Brazelton's 31 points, 25 of which came in the second half.
 A. J. Slaughter missed a crucial three-point shot that would have brought them to within one, and a UCLA run left them nine points behind only two minutes later.

 Regional final (Elite Eight)

 UCLA was the first team to advance to the Final Four in San Antonio, Texas, the third straight year and the 18th time in school history they have done it, with a 76–57 victory over Xavier.
 Kevin Love led the Bruins with 19 points and ten rebounds, tied as high scorer with Darren Collison.
 Luc Richard Mbah a Moute contributed 13 points and 13 rebounds.
 Derrick Brown led the Musketeers with 13 points.
 Overall, Xavier was held to 36% shooting from the floor while UCLA shot 56.8%.
 Love was picked as the West Region's MOP.

 Final Four

-For the first time (and currently the only time) since the current seeding system started in 1979, all four #1 seeds made it to the Final Four.
+For the first time since the current seeding system started in 1979, all four #1 seeds made it to the Final Four.
+This would not happen again until 2025, coincidentally, also in San Antonio.